Offutt Air Force Base

 Description

-Offutt Air Force Base is located south of Omaha, Nebraska, in Sarpy County.
-The site was commissioned in 1890 as Fort Crook and served as a dispatch point for conflicts on the Great Plains and the Spanish-American War.
-Aviation operations began in 1918 with the establishment of an Army Air Service balloon field.
-The airfield was designated Offutt Field in 1924, named in honor of First Lieutenant Jarvis Offutt.
-During World War II, the Glenn L. Martin Bomber Plant operated at the site, producing B-29 Superfortress aircraft, including the Enola Gay and Bockscar.
-The facility transitioned to the U.S. Air Force in 1947 and became the headquarters for Strategic Air Command in 1948.
+Offutt Air Force Base is located south of Omaha, Nebraska, adjacent to Bellevue in Sarpy County.
+The installation originated as Fort Crook, commissioned by the War Department in 1890 and constructed between 1894 and 1896.
+Aviation use began in 1918 with the 61st Balloon Company, followed by the establishment of a grass airfield in 1921.
+The field was renamed in honor of First Lieutenant Jarvis Offutt in 1924.
+During World War II, the site hosted the Glenn L. Martin Bomber Plant, which produced B-29 Superfortress aircraft, including the Enola Gay and Bockscar.
+In 1948, the facility was renamed Offutt Air Force Base and became the headquarters for Strategic Air Command (SAC), serving as the primary command center for U.S. nuclear forces during the Cold War.